-During the entire course period from September to mid-June, students are working company in their host companies every day of the week: a full day and four half-days of work per week.
+During the entire course period from September to mid-June, students work in their host companies every day of the week: a full day and four half-days of work per week.
 Distance learning courses takes place four times a week, from 15:00 onwards.
-Three times a year, students should attend an on-campus meeting in Strasbourg.
+Three times a year, students could attend an on-campus meeting in Strasbourg.
 These three-day sessions take place in October, March, and June.

 Monitoring the apprentice in the host company

 The apprenticeship contract requires the creation of an apprenticeship journal.
 The purpose of this journal is to allow for academic and administrative monitoring of apprentices, in conjunction with host companies and the CFA University of Alsace, and must set out the apprentice’s training plan.

 At the beginning of the apprenticeship contract (around November), the university tutor and host company draw up a training plan in the presence of the apprentice, which is subsequently co-signed by all three 3 parties.
 The training plan determines and fixes: